Support

 Yes.
 In Settings, tap "Barbell" and choose "Custom" to enter any barbell weight.
 This is useful for EZ bars, trap bars, or specialty barbells that don't match the standard Olympic presets.

-The Load tab has two modes, switched by the Enter Weight / Add Plates control below the weight (or a horizontal swipe).
-Enter Weight (the default) is the classic calculator: type a target and PlatePal shows the plates for each side.
-Add Plates (free for everyone) lets you build up a weight by tapping plates instead — handy when you're loading the bar incrementally and want the running total.
-Both modes share one working weight, so a number you type in Enter Weight is already there when you switch to Add Plates, and the other way around.
+The Load tab has two modes, switched by the By Weight / By Plates control below the weight (or a horizontal swipe).
+By Weight (the default) is the classic calculator: type a target and PlatePal shows the plates for each side.
+By Plates (free for everyone) lets you build up a weight by tapping plates instead, handy when you're loading the bar incrementally and want the running total.
+Both modes share one working weight, so a number you type in By Weight is already there when you switch to By Plates, and the other way around.

 Can I ask Siri how to load my barbell?